Azure/bellhop/docs/README.md

     - App Insights for App Service Plan

 ### Security considerations
-For the purpose of this project we have not integrated security features into Bellhop as is being deployed through this workflow.
-This solution is a Proof Of Concept and is not secure, it is only recommended for testing.
+For the purpose of this project we have not integrated a complete set of security features into Bellhop.
+This solution is currently in an alpha phase and is not hardened from a security aspect.
 To use this service in a production deployment it is recommended to review the following documentation from Azure.
 It walks though best practices on securing Azure Functions:
 [Securing Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/security-concepts)

 **_IT IS RECOMMENDED TO USE AVAILABLE SECURITY CONTROLS IN A PRODUCTION DEPLOYMENT_**